 IoT has started to radically disrupt the traditional insurance business model and modernize processes, especially in risk assessment.
 For insurance, "things" in the IoT include devices like wearables, sensors in household appliances and connected vehicles that use telematics.

 Insurance executives face a major dilemma with the emergence of IoT.

 In every insurance sector, IoT promises to substantially reduce losses and transform the relationship with policyholders.
 For example, recent automobile insurance commoditization has placed downward pressure on premiums.
-IoT allows insurers to provide value-added services, such as driver feedback, that can lead to a closer, more proactive relationship with policyholders while generating new revenues.
+And IoT allows insurers to provide value-added services, such as driver feedback, that can lead to a closer, more proactive relationship with policyholders while generating new revenues.

 These advantages apply across the organization.
-For actuaries and underwriting, IoT provides new data to more accurately assess and price risk.
+For actuaries and underwriting, IoT provides rich new data to more accurately assess and price risk.
 From a claims perspective, IoT can power automated loss notification based on sensor data.
 For marketing executives, IoT brings opportunities for unprecedented insights into customer behavior.